A young couple sits on the floor next to cardboard boxes, possibly discussing or planning their move into a new home.

 DINKs may prefer the freedom and flexibility of renting over buying.
 Also, unlike DIWKs, they don’t have to consider the impact moving to a new home might have on a child’s schooling and social life.

-Infographic showing who is more likely to own a home between households with and without kids.
+Infographic on who is more likely to own a home.

 Homeownership also offers more stability and opportunities to build wealth, which can make buying a house a good investment for households with children, particularly because it costs upward of $300,000 to raise a child through age 17.
 Finally, homeownership can promote financial security, allowing owners to build equity and borrow against that home equity if needed.